RageOn/shop_sync/README.md

 ## Usage

-After installing, the `ss` command is available:
+After installing, the `shopsync` command is available:

 ```
 $ shopsync help